wp-plugins/custom-content-shortcode/readme.txt

 The **[content]** shortcode displays any of the following: *posts, pages, custom post types, custom fields, files, images, attachments, menus,* or *widget areas*.

 The **[loop]** shortcode performs query loops.
 It can display, for example, available products in a category, or excerpts from the 5 most recent posts.
-You can query and sort the result by parameters such as: *date, category, tags, taxonomy,* and *custom field values*.
+You can query by parameters such as: *date, category, tags, taxonomy,* and *custom field values*.

-There is a reference of available shortcodes and parameters, under *Settings -> Custom Content* in the admin panel.
+There is a reference page under *Settings -> Custom Content*, as well as an overview of your site's content structure.

 = Included =